-The migration of the magnificent Monarchs is making its way across the US / Canada border and will likely peak in early June.
-However, Monarchs are adventurous this year.
-As of late May, the first Canadian sightings have been limited mostly to areas of southern Ontario, but outliers have been spotted as far as Sudbury, Puckaskwa and west of Thunder Bay.
+The migration of the magnificent Monarchs is slowly making its way across the US / Canada border and will likely peak in early early to mid-June.
+However, Monarchs aren’t too adventurous this year.
+As of late May, the first Canadian sightings have been limited mostly to areas of southern Ontario, with only the two outliers on the Bay of Fundy.

 Most of these arrivals are the offspring of the Monarchs that originally began the migration in México (well, actually by migrating to Mexico last fall) - an incredible trip for an insect weighing less than a gram.
 We can welcome the Monarchs by providing a hearty native plant nectar meal and a cozy milkweed habitat.

 In Canada, their natural habitat includes southern Alberta, Saskatchewan, Manitoba, Ontario, Quebec and the Maritimes.
 The monarch has also been found in other areas of the country, including locations as far north as James Bay.